ibm-cloud-docs/ssh-keys/how-do-i-make-my-ssh-server-only-listen-private-network.md

    ```
    {: pre}

-2. Locate the line containing `ListenAddress 0.0.0.0`.
+2. Locate the line that contains `ListenAddress 0.0.0.0`.
 If it begins with a '#' character, remove this character.
-Set the IP address to the IP you would like it to listen on.
-You can find your internal IP address by selecting *Hardware* from the {{site.data.keyword.cloud}} console.
+Set the IP address to the IP that you want to listen on.
+You can find your internal IP address by selecting ***Hardware** from the {{site.data.keyword.cloud}} console.

 3. After you make the change, restart the SSH service: